Model configuration

 │ ├── ...

-The files in the data directory
+The files in the data folder

-For details, review the data file documentation.
+For details, review the documentation of the model data files.

-The files in the sym directory
+The files in the sym folder

 The configuration file